 Doctor: Sure!
 It depends on what you find.
 Lung nodules, a lot of things could cause lung nodules in people.
 Whether it be an infection, old infection or a new one, or cancer.
 You may get additional exams depending on what we find in the beginning.
 I can show you some images if you’re interested.

 Anchor: Yes, please!
 What are we looking at here?

 Doctor: This is a typical, what we would call a ground glass nodule.
-When we do a screen exam, like, you’ve never had an exam before, and we see this in you we aren’t immediately going to say, “Go get a biopsy”.
-Probably depending on the size either a one month follow up or a three month follow up because this is kind of a bare nodule.
+When we do a screen exam, like, you’ve never had an exam before, and we see this in you we aren’t immediately going to say, “Go get a biopsy.”
+Probably, depending on the size, either a one month follow-up or a three month follow-up because this is kind of a bigger nodule.
 In this particular patient, it just completely resolved in three months so it was just an infectious or inflammatory nodule.